Gerry Mason Engineering Excellence Scholarship Program is open for the next cohort

 The scholarships not only provide financial support for budding engineers, it also opens up the door for scholars to work on projects alongside the industry partner during their studies enhancing their employability as they gain real-life experience.

 To date, there have been over 35 Gerry Mason graduating scholars with some securing a role with the Morson Group upon graduation.
 The University also offers other scholarship programmes funded by our industry partners.
-For more information click here.
+Find out more information about the Gerry Mason Engineering Scholarship Programme.

 You can read the story of some of our unstoppable graduate scholars here.